AllenInstitute/BarCounter-release/README.md

 Required RAM increases with the number of whitelist barcodes, tags, and UMIs.
 However, the increase in memory usage is smaller as the size of the inputs increases.
 For a dataset containing ~40M reads and 30K cells 4 - 5 Gb of memory is usually sufficient.

 BarCounter is single threaded, a single CPU is sufficient.

+### Licensing
+All code was written by Elliott Swanson of the Allen Institute for Immunology (elliott.swanson@alleninstitute.org).
+BarCounter is free for academic use as detailed in LICENSE.
+Please refer to the following publication for citations: https://doi.org/10.1101/2020.09.04.283887